 The companies on the attached list have registered with the City to partner with area businesses to work on these projects and fill out the necessary forms to apply for these rebates.
 For further information please contact the following businesses or go to the following website: https://www.franklinenergy.com/charlevoix.html

 Public Act 295 requires that the annual reports for the Energy Optimization Plan and for the Renewable Energy Plan be posted on this website.
-The following links are to the plans and also to the summary letter that was sent out to all customers.
+Click on the following links to review the plan.

 The Michigan Public Service Commission requires that both of these plans be reviewed/updated periodically.
 Biennial Reviews for both plans can be found at the links below.